 There is also a wide selection of restaurants, several petrol filling stations, a 24-hour Tesco, a Morrison's, two Aldi supermarkets and various banks including Santander, Royal Bank of Scotland and Clydesdale.
 Dumfries also has an Odeon Cinema and films are often shown at the Robert Burns Centre.

 Castle Douglas is another popular small town with a wide range of independent shops and tea rooms.
-It is 11 miles (20 minutes' drive away).
+It is 11 miles (20 minutes' drive).
 Castle Douglas also has a Wilko, a large Co-operative store and several banks.